IRobotizeInternet/RuRay/Robotize/Robotize.BLL/ReadMe.txt

 Known issue
 ----
 - Often chorme driver does not connect/Dont click/click on incorrect element even after refersing the page.
-Close all the google chrome broser and open again (Sometime existing browser cause new browser to be opened with unknown port that will eventually throw up (https://stackoverflow.com/questions/56356452/selenium-chromedriver-the-http-request-to-the-remote-webdriver-server-for-url)
+Must close all the google chrome browser before running the robotizer (Sometime existing browser cause new browser to be opened with unknown port that will eventually throw up (https://stackoverflow.com/questions/56356452/selenium-chromedriver-the-http-request-to-the-remote-webdriver-server-for-url)